k-awe-some/country-pedia/README.md

 # Where in the World

-Where in the World is an interactive list that contains information of countries around the world.
+Fully responsive, [Where in the World](https://country-pedia.firebaseapp.com) is an interactive list that contains information of countries around the world.

 ## Description

 Created with **React.js** and powered by the **REST Countries API**, the current version of this web app allows users to either _search for a country's information_ by its name or _filter countries by region_.

-**Current improvements** are being worked on, include:

-- Dark mode
-- Styling
+Routing between countries is also possible thanks to the implementation of **React Router DOM**.

+A dark mode is integrated for readability purposes.

 ## Technologies - Frameworks - Libraries